Kobayashi length bounds on bordered surfaces and generalized integral points on abelian varieties: Introduction

 The proof of Theorem~\ref{thm:main_phung} rests on a Parshin cocycle argument.
 Let $k:=\rk(\pi_1(B_0,b_0))$ and fix generators $\alpha_1,\ldots,\alpha_k$.
 By Ehresmann's theorem, the fibration $\mathcal A_{B_0}\to B_0$ gives rise to a short exact sequence $1\to\Gamma\to\pi_1(\mathcal A_{B_0},w_0)\to G\to 1$, where $\Gamma=H_1(A_{b_0},\mathbb Z)\cong\mathbb Z^{2n}$ and $G=\pi_1(B_0,b_0)$.
 Each section $\sigma_P$ induces a splitting of this sequence, and the difference between the splittings of~$\sigma_P$ and~$\sigma_O$ defines a $1$-cocycle $c_P\colon G\to\Gamma$ whose cohomology class determines~$P$ modulo the trace and torsion.
 To count the possible cocycle classes, one bounds the lattice element $c_P(\alpha_j)\in\Gamma\cong\mathbb Z^{2n}$ for each generator by the displacement in the universal cover, which in turn is controlled by the $h$-length of the loop $\sigma_P(\gamma_j)$ in~$\mathcal A_{B_0}$.
 A theorem of Green provides the comparison $\ell_h(\sigma_P(\gamma_j))\le c^{-1}\ell_S(\gamma_j)$, so the problem reduces to bounding the Kobayashi length of loops~$\gamma_j$ in $B_0\smallsetminus S$ representing the generators~$\alpha_j$.
 Phung's linear bound $\ell_S(\gamma_j)=O(s)$ then yields the displacement bound $H(s)=O(s)$, and lattice counting in $\Gamma\cong\mathbb Z^{2n}$ gives at most $O(H(s)^{2n})=O(s^{2n})$ possibilities per generator, hence the exponent $2nk$ in~\eqref{eq:main_bound_phung}.

 When $D$ is moreover ample, Theorem~\ref{thm:main_phung} implies that for every $\sigma_P\in I(s,B_0)$ there exists a constant $M=M(\mathcal A,\mathcal D,B_0,s)>0$ such that $\deg_B\sigma_P^*\mathcal D<M$ (see \cite[Corollary~1.3]{Phung}).
-This is a weak form of the geometric Lang--Vojta conjecture for generalized integral points: the bound $M$ is indeed allowed to depend on $s$, whereas Conjecture~\ref{conj:lang-vojta} requires a bound that is linear in $s$.
+This is a weak form of the geometric Lang--Vojta conjecture for generalized integral points, weak in two compatible senses.
+On the one hand it holds for the \emph{larger} set $I(s,B_0)$ of generalized integral points, rather than for the integral points attached to a single fixed $S$.
+On the other hand the conclusion is correspondingly weaker: Conjecture~\ref{conj:lang-vojta} demands a bound that is \emph{linear} in $\#S$ with slope $m$ \emph{independent of $s$}, whereas $M=M(s)$ is only known to be finite for each fixed $s$, with a priori no control on its growth as $s\to\infty$ --- the issue is thus the absence of a uniform linear rate, not the mere presence of $s$.
+We also stress that \cite[Corollary~1.3]{Phung} assumes $D$ \emph{ample}, which is strictly stronger than the log general type ($D$ big) hypothesis of Conjecture~\ref{conj:lang-vojta}; as recalled above, ampleness enters only in this corollary and plays no role in Theorem~\ref{thm:main_phung}.

 The exponent $2n\,\rk(\pi_1(B_0))$ in~\eqref{eq:main_bound_phung} can be compared with known results for the smaller set